mattmoyer4444/Getting-Cleaning-Data-Course-Project/CodeBook.md

 measurements, activity labels and subject identifier).

-After extracting the mean and standard deviation of the measurements, the number of variable is reduce to 68 (33 means of measurements, 33 standard deviations of measurements, activity labels and subject identifier).
+After extracting the mean and standard deviation of the measurements, the number of variable is reduced to 68 (33 means of measurements, 33 standard deviations of measurements, activity labels and subject identifier).

 By aggregating by subject and activities, the final data set has 180 rows (30 subjects and 6 activities) and 68 variables.

-Two files is produce :
-   * tidy.csv : Data set with only the mean and standard deviation for each measurement (10 299 rows by 563 variables).
+One file is produced:

-   * tidy.mean.csv : Aggregate using mean for each activity and each subject (180 rows by 68 variables).
+   * tidy.txt : Aggregate using mean for each activity and each subject (180 rows by 68 variables).

 ### Experimental study design used